timkingman/renovate-gradle-bug-20220930/readme.md

 ## Guesses

 https://github.com/renovatebot/renovate/pull/14783/files suggests that maybe the issue is giving my repository a `name` line above its `url`.
 I'm sure I got this from some gradle docs, possibly https://docs.gradle.org/current/userguide/declaring_repositories.html#sec:handling_credentials .

+https://github.com/timkingman/renovate-gradle-bug-20220930-workaround flips the url and name lines, which causes Renovate to detect my internal maven repository and use it instead of repo.maven.apache.org.